hcuk94/teltonika-cell-autolock/README.md

 ### Important
 This script was created for my own personal Teltonika device.
-It is designed specifically for the RUT360 model and is untested on other models.
+It is designed specifically for the RUT360 model and is untested on other Teltonika models, or OpenWRT-based devices.
 Indeed, it should be considered altogether untested, and for use at your own risk.

 I know for a fact that other models use different commands so please do your research before using this!